sugarlabs/musicblocks-launcher/README.md

 chmod +x MusicBlocks*.AppImage
 ```

-On Windows, double click the .exe to run a portable version of musicblocks.
+On Windows, double click the .exe to run a portable version of Music Blocks.

 On MacOS, double click the .dmg file and follow the on screen instructions.
 When opening the app for the first time, open from the Applications folder by
-right-clicking and pressing "Open" (this may require clicking "Open" twice).
+right-clicking and pressing "Open" (you may need to do this twice).
+This is
-This is because the .dmg binaries are unsigned.
+because the .dmg binaries are unsigned.

 ## Developers